allanokothdev/BookkeeperFVM/README.md

 income and education outcomes for families."
 By enabling WSMEs to access credit, Bookkeeper may be able to contribute to these positive outcomes and promote gender equality.

+# Techstack

+Android JAVA - We developed the mobile app using Android JAVA, - Files are in the /app folder

+Firebase Firestore - We used Firebase Firestore (Serverless) as Backend to store Business Details

+Firebase Functions - We integrated Firebase Functions to facilitate interactions between Mobile App and Blockchain ( Solidity Code) - Files are in the /functions folder.